1852.245-70 Contractor Requests for Government-Provided Equipment.

 (3) When known, associate individual items of property used in space flight operations with the using astronaut(s); and

-(4) Identify property used in test activity and, when known, the individuals who
+(4) Identify property used in test activity and, when known, the individuals who conducted the test.

 (b) The Contractor shall include this information within item descriptions—